 A member of the Human Resources team or your line manager can provide advice, support and information, including the identification of appropriate workplace support mechanisms.

-UEA's People and Culture Division also has a range of wellbeing resources and information on its Health & Wellbeing and Working From Home websites.
+UEA's People and Culture Division also has a range of wellbeing resources and information on its Employee Wellbeing website.

 UEA staff also have access to Silvercloud, a free online Cognitive Behavioural Therapy resource.
 To find out more and gain access, please visit the UEA Staff Counselling page on My UEA.